Dr. Jekyll and Mr. Hyde (1931 film): Plot

 Overcome with guilt, Jekyll sends £50 to Ivy.
 On the advice of her landlady, Ivy goes to see Dr. Jekyll and recognizes him as the man who saved her from abuse that night.
 She tearfully tells him about her situation with Hyde, and Jekyll reassures her that she will never see Hyde again.
-But the next night, while walking to a party at Muriel's where the wedding date is to be announced, Jekyll spontaneously changes into Hyde.
+But the next night, while walking to a party at Muriel's where the wedding date is to be announced, Jekyll again changes into Hyde upon seeing a cat stalk and kill a bird.
 Rather than attend the party, Hyde goes to Ivy's room and murders her.

 Hyde returns to Jekyll's house but is refused admission by the butler.
 Desperate, Hyde writes a letter to Lanyon instructing him to take certain chemicals from Jekyll's laboratory and take them home.
 When Hyde arrives, Lanyon pulls a gun on him and demands that Hyde take him to Jekyll.
 With no other choice, Hyde drinks the formula and changes back into Jekyll before a shocked Lanyon.

 Aware that he cannot control the transformations, Jekyll goes to the Carew home and breaks off the engagement.
 After he leaves, he stands on the terrace and watches Muriel cry.
 This triggers another transformation and, as Hyde, he enters the house and assaults Muriel.
 Sir Danvers tries to stop him, but Hyde beats him to death with Jekyll's walking stick then flees back to Jekyll's laboratory where he takes the formula again and reverts to Jekyll.

 Lanyon recognizes the broken cane left at the crime scene and takes the police to Jekyll's home.
 Jekyll tells them that Hyde has already left, Lanyon insists that Jekyll and Hyde are one and the same.
-The stress causes another transformation into Hyde and, after a fierce struggle, Hyde is shot by the police.
+The stress causes another transformation into an enraged Hyde and, after a fierce struggle, Hyde is shot by the police.
 Dying, he transforms back into Jekyll.